-In 1987, Joe Cavanaugh met a student named Diane who told him about being bullied at school.
-She said, “There are these kids at school who make fun of me every day.
+In 1987, Joe Cavanaugh met a student named Diane who told him about being treated unkindly at school.
+She said, “There are these kids who make fun of me every day.
 Can you do anything to stop them?”
 This question was the catalyst that inspired Joe to launch Youth Frontiers.
 He wanted to build school communities where every person is treated with dignity and respect.
-Today, on all Youth Frontiers retreats, we tell students that they – as well as the people in their community – matter.
+Today, in all Youth Frontiers programs, we tell students that they – as well as the people in their communities – matter.
 We show them that there is power behind their actions.